-By default, the Local Manager allows access from any IP address; however, access can be restricted to certain IP addresses or networks by using the config system protocols filter command.
+By default, the Local Manager allows SSH access from any IP address; however, access can be restricted to certain IP addresses or networks by using the config system protocols filter command.
 This command opens an editor that allows you to explicitly permit and deny access to source IP addresses and networks.

 For example, specify your management subnet or your own computer and then use the deny all subcommand to block any IP address not explicitly allowed.
 This blocks all new communication with the Local Manager that is not sourced from the permitted IP address or network.